Alfresco/docs-alfresco/microsoft-azure/1.1/install/index.md

     > **Note:** You must install the Azure Connector AMP using `-force`.

 4. Check that the [configuration](../config/index.md) is set up correctly for your environment.

-> **Note:** Starting from version 1.2, the Azure Connector has the deleted content store disabled by default, since this feature is already present in Microsoft's Azure Storage services.
-For details on how to re-enable it, see <xref href="../concepts/azure-contentstore-delete.dita".

 5. Start Alfresco Content Services.